Is Spread Betting Tax Free In The UK?

 Spread Bet Tax-Free Example: Stocks

-Below, I’ll demonstrate a spread betting example highlighting the tax benefits compared to traditional market speculations.
+Below, I’ll quickly outline a spread betting example which highlights the tax benefits of spread betting, compared to other traditional market speculations.

 Example of Spread Betting Stocks (Tax-Free):